wp-plugins/ajax-event-calendar/readme.txt

 = How does the calendar filter work? =
 The filter appears on the front-end Calendar when more than one event category has been created.

-= What does this plugin remove when deleted? =
+= What happens when the plugin is deleted? =
-The event and category databases, calendar contributor role, plugin capabilities, plugin options and widget settings are **permanently removed**.
+The event and category databases, custom roles, plugin capabilities, plugin options and widget settings are **permanently removed**.

 = What happens to user events when they are deleted? = All events associated with a deleted user are **permanently deleted**.